Childbirth Education Classes: Types and Benefits

 The class content includes:

-- Normal labor, birth, and early postpartum period
+- Normal labor, birth, and the early postpartum period

 - Positioning for labor and birth